Nomad Gateways

 and$SDM_RELAY_TOKEN

 placeholders with the actual values.
-If you changed the port when adding the gateway in the Admin UI, change the port here too.Save and close the file.
+If you added a gateway in the Admin UI and changed the port to a port other than the default, change the port here too.Save and close the file.

 Create a new job: